-BP808ET: CELL AND MOLECULAR BIOLOGY (Elective subject)
+BP808ET- CELL AND MOLECULAR BIOLOGY (Elective subject)

-- Cell biology is a branch of biology that studies cells their physiological properties, their structure, the organelles they contain, interactions with their environment, their life cycle, division, death and cell function. - This is done both on a microscopic and molecular level. - Cell biology research encompasses both the great diversity of single-celled organisms like bacteria and protozoa, as well as the many specialized cells in multi-cellular organisms such as humans, plants, and sponges.
+Course Description: Cell biology is a branch of biology that studies cells - their physiological properties, their structure, the organelles they contain, interactions with their Cell biology research encompasses both the great diversity of single-celled.
+This is done both on a microscopic and molecular level.
+Environment, their life cycle, division, death and cell function.
+Organisms like bacteria and protozoa, as well as the many specialized cells in multi-cellular organisms such as humans, plants, and sponges.